Mornington Crescent: History

 However, the building of the railway line into the Euston terminus, and encroachment from the nearby working class districts of Kings Cross and Camden Town led to a change in the demographics of the area during the Victorian era.
 More and more, the houses were subdivided into houses of multiple occupancy with flats housing artists and artisans.

-The communal gardens of the crescent are occupied by a large Art Deco building, known as the Carreras Building.
+The former communal gardens of the crescent are now occupied by a large Art Deco building, known as the Carreras Building.
 Originally built as a tobacco factory in 1926–28 by the Carreras Tobacco Company, it is a striking example of early 20th Century Egyptian Revival architecture and a distinctive local landmark, not least because of the large bronze statues of the Egyptian cat god Bastet which adorn the front.
 In the 1990s the building was restored and converted into an office building and renamed Greater London House.